Sacral nerve root injection

 About nerve root injections to the base of the spine

-If you have persistent back, hip or limb pain, your consultant may recommend a spinal injection to treat the pain or help pinpoint its source.
+If you have persistent back, hip or limb pain, your consultant may recommend a spinal injection to help manage the pain or pinpoint its source.

-Spinal injections, including sacral nerve blocks, can reduce inflammation and numb painful nerve signals, helping to manage spinal pain and associated pain radiating into your limbs.
+Spinal injections, such as sacral nerve blocks, can reduce inflammation and numb painful nerve signals, such as tingling, helping to manage spinal pain and associated pain radiating into your limbs.

 Need to know